lumenlearning/OpenAssessments/client/js/components/edit/edit.md

     {
       shortTitle: 'short outcome title',
-      longTitle: 'this is a longer title for the outcome because it has more characters', selfCheck:[
+      longTitle: 'this is a longer title for the outcome because it has more characters', quizTypes:[
         {
+          type: 'Show What You Know',
+          questions: [
+            {
               title: "What is a question?",
               answers:[
                 {
                   correct: true,
                   option: "You just asked one.",
                   feedback: "Correct!
 Well done, it seems you know what a question is" },
                 //... more answers ...
               ],
               hint: "NO HINT FOR YOU",
               thirdLvlOutcome: {} //... unknown
             },
             //... more questions ...
-      ],
-      quiz: [], //Identical to selfCheck,
-      swyk: []  //Identical to selfCheck,
+          ]
+        },
+        {
+          type: "Quiz",
+          questions: []
+        },
+        {
+          type: 'self check',
+          questions: []
+        }
+      ]
     },
     //... more outcomes....
   ]